|Characteristics, structure and resources of the sector|

 The first private commercial marine fish hatchery began production in 1986, producing gilthead seabream and European seabass fingerlings.
 The first marine fish fattening unit, which used land-based coastal installations, started operation in 1988 producing gilthead seabream and European seabass, while the first commercial open sea cage farm was established in 1989.
 By 1997 a total of eight open sea cage farms were in operation on the south coast of the island.
 In 2004 there were four private marine fish hatcheries in operation, one land-based shrimp hatchery/farm and six private offshore cage farms.
 In order to diversify aquaculture, three licenses for fattening the Northern bluefin tuna were given, one in 2003 and two in 2005.

-In 2011, there were in operation (licensed) nine marine open sea cage farms culturing mainly European seabass and gilthead seabream, one land-based shrimp hatchery/farm, six small trout farms and two small land based units for the culture of fresh water ornamental fish.
+In 2013, there were in operation (licensed) nine marine open sea cage farms culturing mainly European seabass and gilthead seabream, three marine hatcheris, one land-based shrimp hatchery/farm, and seven small trout farms.

-The total aquaculture production in 2011 reached 4 667 tonnes of table size fish including 7.4 tonnes of shrimp and 66 tonnes of trout.
-In addition, 23.1 million marine fish fry were produced.
-The total value of aquaculture products in 2011 reached EUR 30.2 million (USD 37.3 million) (DFMR, 2012).
+The total aquaculture production in 2013 reached 5 340 tonnes of table size fish including 18.6 tonnes of shrimp and 56 tonnes of trout.
+In addition, 18 million marine fish fry were produced.
+The total value of aquaculture products in 2013 reached EUR 32.5 million.

 |Farming systems distribution and characteristics|